-Once a week we go on a night safari looking for wild kiwi, these three hour night walks are an amazing opportunity to hear the sounds of the forest and to let the stars guide us.
-Sometimes we also go deep in our forest to visit the glowworms that live near one of the waterfalls.
+During your stay, you will have the chance to go on a night safari looking for wild kiwi.
+These three hour night walks are an amazing opportunity to hear the sounds of the forest and to let the stars guide us.
+Sometimes we also go deep in our forest to visit the glow worms that live near one of the waterfalls.
 There is nothing as magic as sitting in the dark by the creek and watching the tiny blue lights of these amazing creatures.
 One day a week we head to the lakes for some swimming or SUP practice, or we head for a long beach walk (or mountain climb), or we visit the amazing two thousand year old Tane Mahuta - the oldest and biggest tree in New Zealand.

 If a storm passes by, we sit by the fire reading a book and catching up on our diaries.

 Each working morning, depending on the weather, we clarify which tasks will be performed for the day.
 Depending on the task's difficulty, volunteers' knowledge, ability, or interests, we then organize the teams for the day.
 Teams are always rotated giving you the chance to interract and get to know all the other volunteers.